apigee-labs/rapier/README.md

 ### To-do List

 The example above shows how easy it is to declare a single-valued realtionship.
-Here is what it look like if your realtionship is multi-valued:
+Here is what it looks like if your relationship is multi-valued:

 ```yaml
 title: Todo List API